 The cost of applying to residency can be steep and is often not part of the budget or loan package students receive for the final year of medical school.
 GradPLUS and private loans are available for residency application, and there are multiple cost-saving options for thrifty students.
 When traveling, use public transportation whenever possible, carpool with classmates/other applicants, and stay with friends/family in the area.
 Additionally, many schools have programs through which alumni host interviewing students.
 If staying in a hotel is unavoidable, do your own research rather than assuming the "special rate" offered by a program is actually the best deal.
 Stay in touch with other applicants that you meet and share a room with them for subsequent interviews.
-It can also be helpful to schedule your interviews geographically.
+It can also be helpful to schedule your interviews early, when there are still many dates available, so that you have the flexibility to group your interviews geographically.
 Some students find it advantageous to sign up for frequent flyer miles and for "preferred" or "elite" status with a rental car company or an airline.